Myanmar Police Force: Taung Lay Lone Police Training Depot

-Combat Police Battalions (SWAT)
+Combat Police Battalions

 There are sixteen Police Battalions to carry out general security duties under the command of Battalion Control Command.
 The Battalion Commandants are Police Lieutenant Colonels.
 As the populace of the cities including Yangon and Mandalay have been increased day after day, problems on social, economy and politics are risen up that could lead to emergence of civil unrest and sabotage.
 It is necessary to prevent from destruction and harassment, VIP and project factories and workshops, security of diplomats and their embassies.
 Seven of these Police Battalions are situated in the Yangon Divisional areas and two in Mandalay and three in Arakan, one in Sagaing, one in Mon State, one in Pegu, one in Prome.

 These specially-trained and combat capable battalions are formed with personnel from former Riot Security Police, better known as "Lon Htein" Units.
 Each battalion consists of 500+ personnel and these battalions are supported by two support battalions, which include signal and medical units.
 These battalions structure are similar to that of Army's Light Infantry Battalions and they are subordinate to their respective Regional Military Commands.